John C. Breckinridge: Service in the Western Theater

-On the recommendation of Simon Bolivar Buckner, the former commander of the Kentucky State Militia who had also joined the Army of the Confederate States, Breckinridge was commissioned as a brigadier general in the Confederate Army on November 2, 1861.
+On the recommendation of Simon Bolivar Buckner, the former commander of the Kentucky State Militia who had also joined the Confederate Army, Breckinridge was commissioned as a brigadier general on November 2, 1861.
 On November 16, he was given command of the 1st Kentucky Brigade.
 Nicknamed the Orphan Brigade because its men felt orphaned by Kentucky's Unionist state government, the brigade was in Buckner's 2nd Division of the Army of Mississippi, commanded by General Albert Sidney Johnston.
 For several weeks, he trained his troops in the city, and he also participated in the organization of a provisional Confederate government for the state.
 Although not sanctioned by the legislature in Frankfort, its existence prompted the Confederacy to admit Kentucky on December 10, 1861.

 Johnston's forces were forced to withdraw from Bowling Green in February 1862.
 During the retreat, Breckinridge was put in charge of Johnston's Reserve Corps.
 Johnston decided to attack Ulysses S. Grant's forces at Shiloh, Tennessee on April 6, 1862, by advancing North from his base in Corinth, Mississippi.
 Breckinridge's reserves soon joined the Battle of Shiloh as Johnston tried to force Grant's troops into the river.
 Despite Johnston being killed in the fighting, the Confederates made steady progress against Grant's troops until P. G. T. Beauregard – who assumed command after Johnston's death – ordered his generals to break off the fighting at about 6 o'clock in the afternoon.
 The next day, the Union forces regrouped and repelled the Confederates.
 Breckinridge's division formed the Confederate rearguard, stationing itself on the ground that the Confederates held the night before the first day of the battle while the rest of the army retreated.
 Union troops did not pursue them.
 Of the 7,000 troops under Breckinridge's command at the battle, 386 were killed and 1,628 were wounded, Breckinridge among the latter.

 Breckinridge's performance earned him a promotion to major general on April 14, 1862.
 After his promotion, he joined Earl Van Dorn near Vicksburg, Mississippi.
 The Confederate forces awaited a Union attack throughout most of July.
 Finally, Van Dorn ordered Breckinridge to attempt to recapture Baton Rouge, Louisiana, from federal forces.
 Despite having his forces reduced to around 3,000 by illness and desertions, on the morning of August 5, he attacked the Union garrison, capturing several prisoners, destroying its supplies, and driving it from the city.
 Union troops were forced to take shelter under cover of their gunboats.
 The ironclad CSS Arkansas was intended to support Breckinridge's attack by moving down the Red River, but it was immobilized by a mechanical failure and its crew set it on fire before letting it loose downriver to threaten oncoming Union vessels and to prevent its capture.
 Without naval support, the Confederates were unable to hold the city.
 Breckinridge withdrew his troops at 10 o'clock.